rgeorgia/biblenotes/content/life-group/romans_week7.md

 date: 2025-03-14T22:11:59-04:00
 draft: true
 tags: ['romans', 'lifegroup', 'nt']
+toc: true
 cascade:
   featured_image: '/images/last-judgement.jpg'
 author: "Ron Georgia"
 ---

 ## Week 7 Life In the Spirit (Romans 8:1-39)

+## Study Book Questions

+1. Life in the Spirit (8:1-17)

+- **First** we need to define condemnation.
+What is condemnation?

+- From the previous 7 chapters, what leads Paul to say that the believer is under no condemnation?

+- What role does _union_ with Christ play in this verse?

 ### Rough notes, thoughts and green things in general